 - Conducted thorough physical exams and recorded detailed health care histories.

-- Implemented appropriate programs and care plans for individual patients.
+- Implemented appropriate programs and care plans for patients.

-- Actively contributed to a culture of exceptional compassion and a commitment to excellence.
+- Actively contributed to a culture of exceptional compassion through creation of out-patient peer support network.

-- Maintained effective communication with colleagues, patients and families.
+- Created and shared treatment plans with colleagues, patients and families.

-- Liaised with health and social care professionals to ensure and maintain a comprehensive approach to patient care.
+- Liaised with health and social care professionals to ensure a comprehensive approach to patient care.

 - Remained up-to-date with advances in health care options, medications, and treatment plans.

-- Maintained high standards of care by performing accurate assessments and implementing appropriate care plans.
+- Maintained high standards of care by performing accurate assessments and implementing care plans.

-- Ensured that all tasks were completed during my period of duty and that residents received required care before beginning hand-over processes.
+- Ensured that all tasks were completed during period of duty and that residents received required care before shift hand-over.

-- Assisted with the mentoring of new staff members as needed.
+- Assisted with the mentoring of new staff members.

-- Provided helpful medical advice to patients and families with appropriate guidance from a GP.
+- Provided medical advice to patients and families with appropriate guidance from on-call doctor.

 Nursing takes a vast array of skills, and you’ll need to showcase them on your CV.
 There are two types of skills you should include: soft and hard.
 Hard skills are technical things that apply directly to the role.
 Soft skills are ‘nice to haves’ instead.